car251290/New-TemplateChooser/README.md

 ## Deploy to Azure Web Server
 Making a web application on Azure for the API and using back end code I will get the successful connection, using conceptes as MVC for my model and making my life easier and understandoble my code.

+## SharePoint
+A SharePoint Add-in is a self-contained piece of functionality that extends the capabilities of SharePoint websites to solve a well-defined business problem.
+Add-ins don't have custom code that runs on SharePoint servers.
+Instead, all custom logic moves "up" to the cloud, or "down" to client computers, or "over" to an on-premises server that is outside the SharePoint farm or SharePoint Online subscription.

 ## html

 the body of the HTML has <script> where I indicate the src of the file of the js that will containe the html.